Finding that special someone who you wish to share your journey with should never be taken for granted. You’re in a very fortunate position.

 Step One &ndash.
 The 4C’s

-Cut, color, clarity.
+Cut, colour, clarity.
 Carat are collectively referred to as the 4C’s.
 These are the main variables that affect the price and appearance of a diamond.
 If you’re unfamiliar with them this quick read will be worth 5 minutes.
 Ultimate 1 Page Diamond Buying Guide (link).

 Setting Search Parameters